Educational Support

 Language Arts Support

-Language Arts instruction may be indicated when a teacher notices that a child is having difficulty rhyming, recognizing shapes of letters or numbers, matching sounds to letters or letters to sounds, sounding out words, reading fluently or comprehending what they have read, spelling, or expressing themself in writing.
-The teacher may ask an ESG member to observe the student and, if warranted and if the parents agree, to offer language arts instruction.
+Language Arts support may be indicated when a teacher notices that a child is having difficulty rhyming, recognizing shapes of letters or numbers, matching sounds to letters or letters to sounds, sounding out words, reading fluently or comprehending what they have read, spelling, or expressing themselves in writing.
+The ESG may suggest a choice of interventions.
 The earlier in the child’s development such issues can be addressed, the better.
-At our school language arts instruction is offered to children in grades 1 through 8

 The Extra Lesson & Early Movement Integration Therapy